-This city is thriving with a perfect blend of modern day commerce and historical significance.
+Sometimes referred to as “The Peninsula,” Historic Charleston is a city of many faces, and there is no place, and no lifestyle, that rivals it.
+Tourists wander the ancient narrow streets and alleys of historic downtown.
+The sound of hooves on pavement and cobblestone marks the passing of another horse drawn carriage tour.
+Yet, this is no aging grande dame.
+Thriving with a perfect blend of modern day commerce and historical significance, Charleston preserves the best of the old and yet seems constantly fresh and new.
 Charleston is — well, Charleston.
-One of the world’s great cities, she preserves the best of the old and seems to constantly remake herself.
-Always relevant, yet obliging, we think she’s is grander than ever.
+One of the world’s great cities, she preserves the best of the old and seems to constantly reinvent herself.
+Always relevant, yet obliging, we think she is grander than ever.
 You will too.

 Quick Search Links for Historic Charleston:

-Currently For Sale in Historic Charleston:
+Neighborhoods in Historic Charleston:

 A native of South Carolina, Beth Huntley grew up with a love for the waterways, marshes and beaches that make the Lowcountry unlike any other place.